cypress-io/cypress/cypress/v1.0/documentation/1-Commands/8-click.md

 // click
 ```

-The events are fired exactly to spec, including the coordinates of where the event took place.
+The events are fired to spec, including the coordinates of where the event took place.

 At the moment, `mouseover` and `mouseout` events are *not* fired but this will be done soon.